giteshgrover/ai-era-assignment17/README.md

 1. Enter your prompt in the text input field
 2. Select the concept from the dropdown menu
+3. Optionally, check the checkbox to generate a grayscale image
-3. Click on the generate button
+4. Click on the generate button
-4. The image will be generated and displayed on the screen
+5. The image will be generated and displayed on the screen

 ## How to setup and run the app